-Working with Challenging Behaviors
+Working With Challenging Behaviors in Early Childhood

-Understand The Cause of Challenging Behaviors
+Understand The Cause of Challenging Behaviors in Early Childhood

 Young children do not have the language to communicate their feelings or the maturity to handle feelings of stress and overwhelm.
 When a child’s big emotions are triggered by internal and/or external factors they can easily feel overstimulated or dysregulated.
 These feelings increase the chances for the challenging behaviors listed above.
 Although outbursts are typical to toddler development, to help deescalate the situation and prevent the formation of patterns, it may be helpful to identify potential root causes including: